Andrew McQualter: Richmond Football Club

 McQualter joined the Richmond Football Club in 2014, serving as a VFL player and in an assistant coaching role as development coach under senior coach Damien Hardwick.
 He then became a midfield assistant coach for the Richmond Football Club in 2016.

 On May 25, 2023, McQualter was appointed as the caretaker senior coach of Richmond for the remainder of the 2023 season, after senior coach Damien Hardwick stepped down at the conclusion of Round 10.
-McQaulter then coached Richmond for a total of 13 games with seven wins and six losses and then the club finished thirteenth on the ladder and did not make the finals.
+McQualter then coached Richmond for a total of 13 games with seven wins and six losses and then the club finished thirteenth on the ladder and did not make the finals.
 McQualter was not retained as senior coach of Richmond at the end of the 2023 season and was replaced by Adem Yze.
 McQualter then left the Richmond Football Club at the end of the 2023 season.

 Melbourne Football Club

 In late 2023, it was announced that McQualter had joined the Melbourne Football Club as an assistant under senior coach Simon Goodwin.
 McQualter parted ways with Melbourne at the end of the 2024 season.